5 Business Growth Strategies for your company to increase profit

 During the growth, all small businesses go through certain stages of the business life cycle and encounter specific problems that may require different approaches to their solutions.
 Understanding which stage you are in can make a great difference in the strategic planning and operations of your business.
 You enter a business life cycle at the moment you decide to set up a business and the beginning stages are almost always full of challenges and business growing pains.

-1. Development stage is just the beginning.
-You have a brilliant idea of starting a new business and you are ready to take the plunge.
-You need to test your business idea – perform a market research, gather feedback from your friends and the industry specialists to understand whether your idea is worth pursuing.
+1. The development stage is just the beginning.
+You have a brilliant idea of starting a new business, and you are ready to take the plunge.
+You need to test your business idea – perform market research, gather feedback from your friends and the industry specialists to understand whether your idea is worth pursuing.
+If your idea is a breakthrough that should change the existing market, the value of consultation is somewhat limited.
+You should build an MVP (Minimum Viable Product) to crash-test your idea.

 2. Startup stage.
 Your business is legal now.
 You have developed products or services that your company has to offer and start marketing and selling them.
 At this stage, the major problems are obtaining customers and delivering the products or services.
 The business strategy is simply to remain alive and became viable.